ryan-roemer/loose-bits/_posts/2011-09-19-pivot-facets-solr.md

 Decision trees come up a lot, and at work, we need results along multiple axes -- typically in our case "field/query by year" for a time series.
+However, we use Solr 1.4.1 and are unlikely to migrate to Solr 4.0 in the meantime.
+Our existing approach was to simply query for the top "n" fields for a first query, then for *each* field result, perform a second-level facet query by year.
+So, for the top 20 results, we would perform 1 + 20 queries -- clearly not optimal, when we're trying to get this done in the context of a blocking HTTP request in our underlying web application.

-However, we use Solr 1.4.1 and are unlikely to migrate to Solr 4.0 in the meantime, while at the same time really wanting pivot facets.
-After some research, experimentation and a good amount of hackery, I was able to come up with a "faux" pivot facet scheme that approximates true facet pivoting in Solr 1.4.1.
+Hoping to get *something* better than our 1 + *n* separate queries approach, I began researching the somewhat more obscure facet features present in Solr 1.4.1.
+And after some investigation, experimentation and a good amount of hackery, I was able to come up with a "faux" pivot facet scheme that mostly approximates true pivot faceting using Solr 1.4.1.

+We'll start by running some real pivot facets in Solr 4.0, then look at the components and full technique for simulated pivot facets in Solr 1.4.1.

 ## Pivot Faceting in Solr 4.0